51st-Vfw/MissionEditing-Index/51stMapSOP/readme.md

 **MapSOP** does the following:
 * Deploys Tanker and AWACs flights that set radio frequencies, TACANs, altitude, and speed in accordance with 51st VFW SOPs.
 Orbit endpoints are defined by creating named trigger zones in the DCS Mission Editor.
 When the on-station Tanker/AWACS flights get low on fuel, a relief flight is automatically launched from the designated support airbase.
 When the relief flight arrives on-station, the original flight checks-out and RTBs.
+* Allows for multiple orbit racetracks to be defined for each Tanker/AWACs flight.
+These tracks can be pushed via either the coalition F10 menu, or at a designated time after mission start.
 * Sets the radio frequency and TACANS/ICLS/ACLS/Link4 for multiple aircraft carriers, automatically loops the carrier group's waypoints, and adds a radio F10 menu option to turn the carrier into the wind for launch and recovery operations, as well as displaying the frequencies for each carrier.
 * Automatically launches and maintains a Recovery Tanker, E-2 AWACS, and a Rescue Helicopter that position themselves relative to the Carrier Group.
 Tanker/AWACs use SOP Radio/TACAN/Altitude/Speed.
 * Restarts Tanker/Carrier TACAN/ICLS beacons every 5 minutes to ensure they keep working.
 Also provides an F10 menu option to reset all TACANs on demand.